Gabelbombe/paper-chaosengineering/README.md

 #### Plan, execute, measure, adjust

 Briefly, here are the steps involved in conducting chaos experiments.
-This list is based on my own experience after reading the excellent article [Resilience Engineering: Learning to Embrace Failure](https://queue.acm.org/detail.cfm?id=2371297):
+This list is based on my own experience after reading the excellent article "[Resilience Engineering: Learning to Embrace Failure](https://queue.acm.org/detail.cfm?id=2371297)"

  1. Begin by planning our experiments.
 Compile a list of potential failure modes, how we'd attempt to simulate them and what we believe the impact will be.
 I recommend using a spreadsheet, as this will allow us to use pivots and look-ups.